KKMS (AM): Hard rock

 As the 1980s progressed, the easy listening format was fading in popularity.
 While it had long been a strong ratings draw across the country, advertisers began to shun the older demographics of its listeners.
 In July 1988, WAYL-FM finally dropped easy listening and switched to classic hits as KLXK.
 WAYL's call letters and easy listening format initially remained on 980 AM.
 The AM station also became the new radio home of Minnesota North Stars hockey.
-Before long, the AM also gave up on easy listening and switched to a simulcast of the FM station.
+On January 15, 1990, the AM also gave up on easy listening and switched to a simulcast of the FM station.

 In December 1990, the AM station branched off from its FM sister again when the station picked up the satellite-delivered Z-Rock network, which previously aired on KZOW (950 AM).
 The new call letters became KMZZ and it began airing hard rock and heavy metal.
 As the Z-Rock network itself later shifted to a more mainstream rock presentation, KMZZ dropped it on January 1, 1993, and began programming an in-house automated hard rock format as "Mega Rock".
 Mega Rock did not last long, and the following May, 980 AM returned to simulcasting the FM sister station, now active rock KRXX ("93X").

 When Entercom sold KRXX-FM to Capital Cities/ABC in 1994, the AM station was not part of the deal.
 As a buyer was being sought, 980 was still owned by Entercom, though programmed by local ABC station KQRS-FM through a local marketing agreement (LMA).
 It continued to simulcast 93.7 FM until a buyer could be found.
 Upon taking control of the two stations in February, ABC immediately changed the format of KRXX-FM to modern rock as KEGE ("The Edge").
 AM 980's call letters remained KRXX until finally picking up the KEGE call letters later that year.